 Responsive and Ready

-Less waiting means you get more done and you have more fun.
+Less waiting means you get more done and have more fun.
 Windows 7 is a more responsive operating system, designed to work well on an increasingly wide range of computer systems.
-You’ll notice that browsing the web is much faster (IE starts quickly and web pages load fast), programs start instantly, and music and video play more smoothly.
-Windows 7 makes it easier to move windows around, perform actions on your desktop, and search for your stuff.
+You’ll notice that browsing the web is much faster (IE starts quickly and webpages load fast), programs start instantly, and music and video play more smoothly.
+Windows 7 makes it easier to move windows around, perform actions on your desktop, and search for what you need.
 You’ll especially appreciate the responsiveness when you start your computer, turn it off, or resume from sleep.
-When you close the lid on your Windows 7 mobile PC, go to another location, and open the lid again, the system is ready for you to use within seconds.
+When you close the lid on Windows 7a laptop or other mobile PC, go to another location, and open the lid again, the system is ready for you to use within seconds.

-Startup
+Startup and Shutdown

-Windows 7 PCs start faster with more consistency across a wide range of computers.
-Depending on the class of hardware installed, Windows 7 will take between 20-35 seconds to boot.
+Windows 7 starts faster with more consistency across a wide range of computers.
+Depending on the class of hardware installed, Windows 7 takes between 20-35 seconds to start.
+The majority of PCs running Windows 7 will shut down in about 7 seconds.

-Shutdown

-The majority of Windows 7 PCs will shutdown in about 7 seconds.

 Resume from Standby

-When coming out of standby mode, most Windows 7 PCs will be ready to use in 2 seconds.
-You won’t have to wait to reconnect to the wireless network, either—it will be connected when you log on.
-You’ll spend even less time waiting for your computer to be ready if you use the sleep and hibernate modes more often.
+When coming out of standby mode, Windows 7will be ready to use in 2 seconds.
+Using Windows 7, you won’t have to wait to reconnect to the wireless network, either—it will be connected when you log on.
+You’ll spend even less time waiting for your computer to be ready if you use the sleep and hibernate modes.

 Internet Explorer

 Internet Explorer 8 starts faster, instantly creates new tabs, and loads and runs websites much more quickly.
-The whole web surfing experience feels more immediate and satisfying.
+The whole web browsing experience feels more immediate and satisfying.

 You’ll see improvements to the Address Bar, Search, Tabs, and Favorites Bar to reduce the number of clicks it takes to get to websites.
-Overall the browser is faster and you’ll be able to use it more efficiently.
+Overall, the browser is faster and you’ll be able to use it more efficiently.

-IE 8 also made significant improvements to its script engine.
-More and more of the most interesting and popular websites in the Internet are using JavaScript to dynamically bring content into the page, and that can slow down your browsing experience.
-IE8’s new script engine will significantly increase site performance on these dynamic, heavily scripted sites.
+IE 8 also makes significant improvements to its script engine.
+Many of the most interesting and popular websites are using JavaScript to dynamically bring content into the page, and that can slow down your browsing experience.
+The new script engine in IE8 significantly increases site performance on these dynamic, heavily scripted sites.

 Search & Indexing

-Searching and indexing on your Windows 7 computer is much faster.
+Searching and indexing in Windows 7 is much faster.
 Improvements in search and indexing reduce processor usage by 30%, indexing time by 15%, and make sorting and grouping search results up to 38% faster.

 USB Device Insertion

-Your Windows 7 computer will recognize USB devices such as thumb drives and make them ready to use in 2.5-3 seconds.
+Windows 7 recognizes USB devices such as thumb drives and makes them ready to use in about 3 seconds.

 ReadyBoost

-ReadyBoost provides consistent PC responsiveness, even when the system is low on memory or where disk performance is slow.
+ReadyBoost provides consistent PC responsiveness, even when the system is low on memory or when disk performance is slow.
 ReadyBoost improves your computer’s responsiveness by using flash-based devices to cache data that it needs to frequently access.
-This is especially noticeable when your computer is working on memory-intensive actions, since it can read more quickly from flash memory than from a traditional hard drive.
-In Windows 7 ReadyBoost also support multiple devices and caches larger than 4GB.
+This is especially noticeable when your computer is working on memory-intensive actions because it can read more quickly from flash memory than from a traditional hard drive.
+In Windows 7, ReadyBoost also supports multiple devices and caches larger than 4GB.